vss2sn/advent_of_code/2017/README.md

 #### Notes ####
 * There are multiple sample puzzle inputs for some days.
 Modify the sample input file appropriately before using it.
 * There are places where the sample input and input have different parameters (for e.g. day 16, where n = 5 and 16 respectively and day 18, where iterations = 2 and 5(18) respectively).
 Modify the .cpp file appropriately before using it.
+* Note that some days (like 23) do not have a sample input

 |Puzzle|C++ Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|